nbbrd/jdemetra-tutorial/README.md

 * A csv file containing various seasonality tests
 * An xml file that provides some results of SEATS (canonical decomposition...)

+### QualityReport
+A plugin that creates a skeleton for the SA quality report of JDemetra+: